-Why would you want to start your device in Safe mode?
+Why would you want to start your Android device in Safe mode?
 There are multiple reasons but the most probable one is troubleshooting.
 If you are experiencing certain problems, booting into Safe mode, should give you a better insight into the problem.
-If your device is restarting itself, freezing, or some third-party apps are crashing or running slow, try with the Safe mode.
+If your device is restarting itself, freezing, or some third-party apps are crashing or running slow, try the Android Safe mode.

 Starting Android in Safe mode is rather simple.
 And the procedure is basically the same for all OEMs and their respective devices.
 Or, at least, rather similar.
 If you want to learn how to enter the Safe mode on Android, check the steps below: